 Raglan Knitting Patterns

 The raglan sleeve is used in countless knitting patterns.
 The sweaters are very comfortable and rather easy to make, particularly for experienced knitters.
-Due to the extreme shaping, it is important to follow your pattern very closely.
+Due to extreme shaping, it is important to follow your pattern very closely.
 A few mistakes can lead to an odd fit or a complete disaster when it's time to finish the sweater.

 - Raglan Sleeve Cardigan: Joan Wilson's pattern for 18-inch dolls is a great way to practice your raglan technique on a smaller scale.

-- Flax from Tin Can Knits - A classic raglan style, this pattern has a fantastic ribbed pattern running down the sleeves.
-It's available as a free Ravelry download sized from newborn to 4XL, so you can knit one for everyone in the family.
+- Flax from Tin Can Knits: A classic raglan style, this pattern has a fantastic ribbed pattern running down the sleeves.
+It's available as a free Ravelry download sized from newborn to 4XL so that you can knit one for everyone in the family.

 - Color Blocked Striped Raglan: From this article writer's book, Colorwork Knitting, you will have a lot of fun playing with color in this basic raglan sweater pattern.